Cindy Ann Yeilding: Recognition

-Yeilding has received awards and honours in recognition of her work.
+Yeilding has received several awards and honours in recognition of her work.
 The American Association of Petroleum Geologists (AAPG) named her a Distinguished Lecturer and a "Legend of Exploration" in 2003.
 She appeared in the Houston Business Journal's "2016 Women in Energy Leadership", Houston's Top 15 Business Women, and Houston's 50 Most influential Women of 2016.
 In 2017, she was granted the Manufacturing Institutes STEP Award for women.
 STEP stands for science, technology, engineering, and production.
+She has also won Hart Energy's "25 Most Influential Women in Energy" award in 2020.
+Additionally, Hart Energy, an American publishing company, welcomed Yeilding into their Hall of Fame series that recognizes people with extensive influence on the energy sector.